equinor/subscript/_sources/scripts/check_swatinit.rst.txt

    :width: 70%

    A waterfall chart illustrating what contributes to the change from SWATINIT to SWAT.
-This plot is obtained by adding the ``--volplot`` command line option
+This plot is obtained by adding the ``--volplot`` command line option.
+   The numbers inside the plot is the percentage change in terms of reservoir volumes, blue numbers are with respect to SWATINIT_WVOL and green numbers are with respect to initial hydrocarbon volumes.

 .. figure:: images/check_swatinit_scatter.png